 - Phase 4: Full Time Teaching

 Phase 1: Intensive Coursework

-During this phase, Sposato students engage in a series of graduate classes taught by the Sposato Graduate School of Education faculty, many of whom are adjuncts serving as principals of top-performing elementary, middle, and high schools.
+During this phase, Sposato students engage in a series of graduate classes taught by the Sposato Graduate School of Education faculty.
 This includes classes on classroom management, building relationships with students and parents, instructional methods, subject-specific methods (i.e. How to Teach Math or How to Teach English), and working with data.
 Classes include concrete direction on these topics.
 You can read an excerpt from one of our handbooks here.